-acid either Acetic can he fermented from ethyl alcohol or produced from petroleum. latter variety has no kashrus concerns,38 but the former has the general concerns of ethyl alcohol - namely, it might be fermented from stam yayin or dairy - and the additional concern that it may have been produced on nonkosher equipment (as kosher and stam yayin vinegar/acetic-acid are often produced in the same plants).
-[In fact, leftover wine in France and leftover lactose in New Zealand and Ireland are commonly converted into alcohol İS sold "ethanol" which as (although it is not clear whether ethanol such İS used consumption in/as food).]
+Acetic acid can either be fermented from ethyl alcohol or produced from petroleum.
+The latter variety has no kashrus concerns, but the former has the general concerns of ethyl alcohol - namely, it might be fermented from stam yayin or dairy - and the additional concern that it may have been produced on non-kosher equipment (as kosher and stam yayin vinegar/acetic-acid are often produced in the same plants).
+[In fact, leftover wine in France and leftover lactose in New Zealand and Ireland are commonly converted into alcohol which is sold as "ethanol" (although it is not clear whether such ethanol is used for consumption in/as food).]

-Non-kosher ethyl alcohol is so uncommon that the letter of the Halacha allows us to ignore the concern that the ethyl alcohol is non-kosher, inherently but hashgachos have traditionally not considered it a Group 1. relates to the equipment, any non-kosher b'lios are likely batel b'shishim40 into the vinegar/acetic-acid, and are definitely batel in any finished product containing acetic acid.
+Non-kosher ethyl alcohol is so uncommon that the letter of the Halacha allows us to ignore the concern that the ethyl alcohol is inherently non-kosher, but hashgachos have traditionally not considered it a Group 1.
+As relates to the equipment, any non-kosher b'lios are likely batel b'shishim into the vinegar/acetic-acid, and are definitely batel in any finished product containing acetic acid.

 Thus, glacial acetic acid is a Group 1, and natural acetic acid is not.
-The name "acetic acid" is too ambiguous to determine whether it is a Group 1 (as glacial acetic acid) or not (as natural acetic acid), and, therefore, "acetic acid" is not a Group 1
+The name "acetic acid" is too ambiguous to determine whether it is a Group 1 (as glacial acetic acid) or not (as natural acetic acid), and, therefore, "acetic acid" is not a Group 1 unless we can confirm that the ingredient is actually glacial acetic acid.